 To recap, file storage vs. object storage vs. block storage are different forms of storage you can use to store your data.

-• Object storage is great for storing large amounts of unstructured data with rich metadata.
+- Object storage is great for storing a large amount of unstructured data with rich metadata.

 And if you ever need to transfer those heavy files filling up your storage space, try MASV’s ultra-fast large file transfer tool today.